 New to this whole "pledging" thing?
 A introduction is available from Rev. Elizabeth's mentor, Rev. Sharon Wylie, on her blog.

 How much should you give?
 The most important factor is your own capacity to give.
 You know best what this is.
 Do not give out of what you need to survive, but do give enough that it is a meaningful spiritual practice of generosity.
 If you're working, Rev. Elizabeth suggests you give a percentage of your income, after that income has been adjusted to consider taxes, medical bills, care of a parent, or other large expenses.
 To quote this guide from UU Stewardship Experts Stewardship for Us:

 Each of us will have our own unique circumstances to consider in making this calculation.
 The flexibility to include meaningful and unusual exceptions in your financial life (income and expenses) is what makes the Guide fair and useful.
 This is a tool for you to use in the spirit of the Congregationalist tradition; we are individually and collectively responsible for resourcing our movement and our congregations.
 This is an honor system; only you know your circumstances.

-Please pledge with intention, generosity, and fearless determination as we work to support our beloved First Church.
+Please pledge with intention, generosity, and fearless determination as we work to support our beloved congregation.

-Submit your pledge with this form here, mail a pledge form to the church office, or give it in person to our Pledge Co-Chairs.
-You can also always contact the Pledge Drive co-chairs with questions or to discuss your pledge:
+Submit your pledge with this form here, mail a pledge form to the church office, or give it in person to our Pledge Chair.
+You can also always contact the Pledge Drive chair with questions or to discuss your pledge:

 Rev. Elizabeth Bukey is also available to talk with you more about things like your pledge, your feelings on money, and generosity as a part of spiritual and community life.
 Set up a meeting to speak with her.